-In a recent study, researchers observed two samples of couples who self-described as ‘happily married’.
-The first group (57 couples)were in their mid-to-late 30s and had been married an average of nine years.
+In a recent study, researchers observed two samples of couples who self-described as ‘happily married’, the kind of couples you’d expect to see wearing a matching hugging ring.
+The first group (57 couples) were in their mid-to-late 30s and had been married an average of nine years.
 The second group (64 couples) were in their early 70s and had been married an average of 42 years.

 The two groups were first surveyed on what’s important to them, and had largely similar responses — which already tells you a few things about what’s generally important in couples.
 Things like intimacy, communication, and money were most serious, while jealousy, religion, and the rest of the family were viewed as less serious.

 When it came to arguing, couples generally avoided focusing on the most complex problems, instead, strategically focusing on things that could be solved relatively easily.

 “Focusing on the perpetual, more difficult-to-solve problems may undermine partners’ confidence in the relationship,” said Amy Rauer, associate professor of child and family studies and director of the Relationships and Development Lab in the College of Education, Health, and Human Sciences.
 For instance, happy couples tend to not argue about whether they trust each other, but they will bicker about who’s doing more around the house.

 “Re-balancing chores may not be easy, but it lends itself to more concrete solutions than other issues,” Rauer said.
 “One spouse could do more of certain chores to balance the scales.”